myrayuoo/docs/articles/README.md

 ## Pinned Article
 This is an article that is pinned, meaning it is displayed on the dashboard's home page.
 You can change the pinned article in localstorage/config.json
-To change the pinned article go to config.json and under "pinnedArticle" change the value to your desired article's id.
+To change the pinned article go to config.json and under `ARTICLE.pinned` change the value to your desired article's id.